kevinfaveri/vue-twemoji-picker/docs/docs/changelog/index.md

 ## 5.0.0

 - Major new version with a codebase rewrite in Typescript, new repo name, but no API breaking changes!!!

+## < 5.0.0

+- Changelog was not documented before major version 5.0.0, sorry.